Legal & General addresses health outcomes for hidden workers as it commits to tackle health inequality in the UK

 Mark Tyson, Head of Property Operations at LGIM Real Assets: “The COVID-19 pandemic has shone a spotlight on the health inequalities that exist for a vital part of the workforce who so often go unseen.
 Now – with a backdrop of rising costs of food and fuel, increases in rents and mortgage rates, and spiralling inflation – the physical and mental wellbeing gap identified in our research will only be further exacerbated.
 The industry can’t ignore this – we need to do our part to take action, both at scale and at pace.

-At L&G, we are proud to be leading the real estate industry in taking real action for hidden workers by supporting better health and wellbeing and improving the quality of their lives.
+At Legal & General, we are proud to be leading the real estate industry in taking real action for hidden workers by supporting better health and wellbeing and improving the quality of their lives.
 As this report attests to, businesses can be part of the solution and improve the social conditions that affect health and health equity: in conditions of work and employment; in goods and services; and in the impact they can have on wider society and the environment.
 Through our hidden workers commitment we are proactively addressing health inequality across our real estate portfolio, and we call on others in the sector to do the same.”

 Pete Gladwell, Group Social Impact and Investment Director at Legal & General: “The health challenge is as urgent as the environmental crisis, it affects people and families across the UK.
 The correlation between health and wealth has become ever clearer, and the gap in life expectancies between rich and poor is widening.
 Businesses have a crucial role to play in tackling health inequality; as employers, providers of goods and services, as well as investors and innovators.